olulesi/sei-project-3/README.md

 ### Back End (Comments and Liking Functionality)

-On the Back End I worked on adding the comments and favourite by to the model of the city space.
+On the Back End I worked on adding the comments and favourite by to the citySpace model.

 ```
 export const tagCategories = [